tomer1812/pydts/docs/intro.md

 Competing events arise when individuals are susceptible to several types of events but can experience at most one event.
 For example, competing risks for hospital length of stay are discharge and in-hospital death.
 Occurrence of one of these events precludes us from observing the other event on this patient.
 Another classical example of competing risks is cause-specific mortality, such as death from heart disease, death from cancer and death from other causes [[5, 6]](#5#6).

-PyDTS is an open source Python package which implements tools for discrete-time survival analysis with competing risks.
+*PyDTS* is an open source Python package which implements tools for discrete-time survival analysis with competing risks.

 ## References
 <a id="1">[1]</a>
-Meir, Tomer\*, Gutman, Rom\*, and Gorfine, Malka, "PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks" (2022)
+Meir, Tomer, Gutman, Rom, and Gorfine, Malka,
+"PyDTS: A Python Package for Discrete-Time Survival Analysis with Competing Risks" (2022)